CWagamanEure/amm-microstructure-lab/reports/uniswap_regimes_volatility.md

 ## Intro

-This note applies unsupervised learning (KMeans clustering) to a Uniswap v3 USDC-WETH liquidity pool microstructure data- realized volatility, liquidity, LP flow features-to identify market regimes.
+This note applies unsupervised learning (KMeans clustering) to a Uniswap v3 USDC-WETH liquidity pool microstructure data (realized volatility, liquidity, LP flow features) to identify market regimes.
 This work was conducted as a part of a broader project and work towards forecasting the Loss-Versus-Rebalancing (LVR) that informed arbitrageurs can extract from automated market makers at the expense of liquidity providers (LPs).
 In particular, LVR measures the performance gap between a passive LP position and a hypothetical